akamhy/waybackpy/README.md

 ```diff
 + waybackpy.oldest(url, UA=user_agent)
 ```
-> url is mandotory.
-UA is not, but higly recomended.
+> url is mandatory.
+UA is not, but highly recommended.

 ```python